Matterhorn: Before the first ascent

 In the summer of 1860, Edward Whymper came across the Matterhorn for the first time.
-He was an English artist and engraver who had been hired by a London publisher to make sketches of the mountains in the region of Zermatt.
+He was an English artist and engraver who a London publisher had hired to make sketches of the mountains in the region of Zermatt.
 Although the unclimbed Matterhorn had a mixed reputation among British mountaineers, it fascinated Whymper.
 Whymper's first attempt was in August 1861, from the village of Breuil on the south side.
 In Châtillon he hired a Swiss guide, who remained anonymous in his accounts, and in Valtournanche he almost hired Jean-Antoine Carrel as well, but, disliking the looks of Carrel's uncle, he changed his mind.
 The Carrels decided to give Matterhorn a try by themselves again, and caught up with Whymper at nightfall.
-Whymper now had "a strong inclination to engage the pair; but, finally, decided against it" and the Carrels went alone to reach a new high on Matterhorn of 4032 m the next day.
+Whymper now had "a strong inclination to engage the pair; but, finally, decided against it," and the Carrels went alone to reach a new high on Matterhorn of 4032 m the next day.
 Whymper and his guide camped one more night on the Col du lion (= Col Tournanche) 3479 m and were forced to turn around only an hour above this pass the day after.